 AutoML: Improve forecasting with covariates (external regressors)

-This article shows you how to use covariates, also known as external regressors, to improve Databricks AutoML forecasting models.
+This article shows you how to use covariates, also known as external regressors, to improve AutoML forecasting models.

 Covariates are additional variables outside the target time series that can improve forecasting models.
 For example, if you’re forecasting hotel occupancy rates, knowing if it’s the weekend could help predict customer behavior.